Yandex Cloud

 Partition placementPartition placement

-Partition placement is a non-replicated disk placement strategy which ensures that partitions with disks reside on different server racks in the data center of the selected availability zone.
-If one of the server racks hosting the group partitions fails, only one partition will be affected.
+Partition placement is a non-replicated disk placement strategy where partitions with disks are guaranteed to reside on different server racks in a data center of the selected availability zone.
+If one of the server racks with the group's partitions fails, only one partition will be affected.
 A single partition may host multiple disks.
 A single placement group may contain up to 5 partitions.

 See alsoSee also